Denzel Dumfries: Netherlands

 Having not played for Oranje for almost a year, Dumfries made his first appearances for Netherlands against Italy on 7 September 2020, coming on as a 70th-minute substitute, in a 1–0 loss.
 In a UEFA Nations League match against Bosnia and Herzegovina on 15 November 2020, he set up two goals for Oranje, as they won 3–1.
 In May 2021, Dumfries was named in the Dutch 34-man preliminary squad for Euro 2020 on 14 May 2021, with the 26-man squad to be announced on 26 May.
-The tournament which is taken place in the summer of 2021 due to the previous year's postponement as a result of Coronavirus.
+The tournament took place in the summer of 2021 due to the previous year's postponement as a result of Coronavirus.
 He was included in the final 26-man squad on 26 May.
-Dutch football expert James Rowe told BBC Sport that prior to the start of the tournament, De Boer's favoured 5-3-2 formation would suit Dumfries and the marauding wing-back has looked more like a right-sided forward at times.
+Dutch football expert James Rowe told BBC Sport that, prior to the start of the tournament, De Boer's favoured 5-3-2 formation would suit Dumfries and the marauding wing-back has looked more like a right-sided forward at times.

 On 13 June 2021, Dumfries scored his first goal for the Netherlands, netting the winner in a 3–2 win over Ukraine at UEFA Euro 2020.
 After the match, FC Update said about his performance: "A taxi can go fast, but if it doesn't drop you off at your destination, it's of little use.
 With his energy, Dumfries was great in the first half, but the finish was dramatic.
 He was (in)directly involved in both the first and second Orange goal, although he did not receive an assist before that and in fact he was annoyingly offside for the second goal.
 But the goal stood still and with his striking header (his first international goal!) it was still Dumfries' evening."
 He followed this up with a goal in the next game against Austria in a 2–0 win.
 Having helped Netherlands qualify for the knockout stage, Dumfries was named Best Eleven of the group stage tournament.
 The Dutch were knocked out in the Round of 16 after a 2–0 loss against Czech Republic on 27 June at the Puskás Aréna in Budapest.

 In November 2022, he was named in the final squad for the 2022 FIFA World Cup in Qatar.
 On 3 December, he scored a goal and provided two assists in a 3–1 win over the United States in the round of 16.

 On 29 May 2024, Dumfries was named in the Netherlands' squad for UEFA Euro 2024.
+On 27 May 2026, he was included in the Netherlands squad for the 2026 FIFA World Cup.